 - Storage batteries, including electrolyte levels or battery voltage, must be inspected weekly and maintained in full compliance with the manufacturer's specifications.
 Lead- acid batteries must include the monthly testing and recording of electrolyte specific gravity. - Emergency power systems, including all related components, must be inspected weekly and exercised under load monthly. - Emergency generator sets must be tested monthly for a minimum of 30 minutes under operating temperature conditions and at not less than 30 percent of the emergency power system nameplate kilowatt rating, or under loading that maintains the minimum exhaust gas temperatures as recommended by the manufacturer.
-Instructions must be provided for safe manual transfer in the event automatic transfer switches malfunction

-• Diesel-powered emergency power system installations that do not meet the requirements of generator set monthly exercise as noted above must be tested monthly with the available emergency power system load and exercised annually with supplemental loads at 25 percent of nameplate rating for 30 minutes, followed by 50 percent of nameplate rating for 30 minutes, followed by 50 percent of nameplate rating for 30 minutes.

-• Transfer switches must be tested semiannually.
-The semiannual test of a transfer switch must consist of electrically operating the transfer switch from the standard position to the alternate position and then returning back to the standard position.

-• Level 1 emergency power systems must be tested every 3 years for at least 4 hours under their running load.
-A full facility power outage is not intended for this test, but is recommended where a facility power outage has not occurred within the last 36 months.

-• Emergency power systems must be maintained to ensure to a reasonable degree that the system is capable of supplying service within the time specified for both the type and the class.
+Instructions must be provided for safe manual transfer in the event automatic transfer switches malfunction - Diesel-powered emergency power system installations that do not meet the requirements of generator set monthly exercise as noted above must be tested monthly with the available emergency power system load and exercised annually with supplemental loads at 25 percent of nameplate rating for 30 minutes, followed by 50 percent of nameplate rating for 30 minutes, followed by 75 percent of nameplate rating for 60 minutes, for a total of 2 continuous hours. - Transfer switches must be tested semiannually.
+The semiannual test of a transfer switch must consist of electrically operating the transfer switch from the standard position to the alternate position and then returning back to the standard position. - Level 1 emergency power systems must be tested every 3 years for at least 4 hours under their running load.
+A full facility power outage is not intended for this test, but is recommended where a facility power outage has not occurred within the last 36 months. - Emergency power systems must be maintained to ensure to a reasonable degree that the system is capable of supplying service within the time specified for both the type and the class.
 The maintenance procedure and frequency should conform to the manufacturer's recommendations.
-In the absence of such recommendations, Figure A.8.3.1(a) of NFPA Standard 110 suggests periodic (weekly, monthly, quarterly, semiannually and annually) visual inspection, checking, changing components, cleaning and testing of the following:

-- Fuel. - Lubrication system.
-Cooling system.
-Exhaust system.
-Battery system.
-Electrical system.
-Prime mover.
-Generator. - General conditions of emergency power systems (any unusual condition of vibration, leakage, noise, temperature or deterioration), and service room or housing housekeeping. - Restore systems to automatic operation condition.
+In the absence of such recommendations, Figure A.8.3.1(a) of NFPA Standard 110 suggests periodic (weekly, monthly, quarterly, semiannually and annually) visual inspection, checking, changing components, cleaning and testing of the following: - o Fuel. - Lubrication system. o Cooling system. o Exhaust system. o Battery system. o Electrical system. o Prime mover. o Generator. - General conditions of emergency power systems (any unusual condition of vibration, leakage, noise, temperature or deterioration), and service room or housing housekeeping. - Restore systems to automatic operation condition.

-NFPA Standard 111